Cadair/Thesis-Template/README.md

 LaTeX code (not embedded Python) is licenced under the MIT license.
 All Python code contained in this repository is copyright Stuart Mumford and is made availble under the MIT or 2-clause BSD license.

-The actually content of the document is made availble under the terms of the CC-BY 4.0 license.
-The contents of Chapter 4 form part of [Mumford et. al (2015)](http://dx.doi.org/10.1088/0004-637X/799/1/6) and is subject to the license of that journal.
-Permission for the material to be included and distributed as part of this thesis has been obtained, but derivative works are a murky area.